-- Some people are blessed with especially stinky feet, thanks to an overgrowth of the bacteria micrococcus sedentarius, which emit a sulfuric smell.
+- Some people are cursed with especially stinky feet, thanks to an overgrowth of the bacteria Micrococcus sedentarius, which emit a sulfuric smell.

-- Be sure to thoroughly dry off after a shower: Damp skin can encourage bacterial and fungal overgrowth, which interacts with apocrine sweat to produce odor.
+- Damp skin can encourage bacterial and fungal overgrowth, which interacts with apocrine sweat to produce odor, so be sure to thoroughly dry off after a shower or bath.

 - If you have yellow, sticky ear wax, you’re more likely to have strong body odor.
 If you have white, flaky ear wax, you’re less likely to smell, according to a 2009 BMC Genetics study.